nkoster/bulkmailer/README.md

 In case you need more help or advice for sending out a bunch of nicely formatted bulk email, let me know.
 Perhaps we can work something out.

+If you find errors, please ket me know.
+Or make a pull request for your fix.
+Thanks!